kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 * Making equivalence a MUST implies an admission policy which is out of scope for this proposal.
 If an operator wishes to deny clients access to a particular address on a particular listener, this should be allowed.
 * Per-address or per-client authn/authz decisions remain permitted.

-**Routing to Equivalent Addresses**

-Implementations SHOULD support round-robin as a strategy for distributing traffic equally between listeners.

-Round-robin among such addresses is a viable strategy; this establishes a floor of interchangeability, not a recommended algorithm.

 ### Hostname Addresses

 For addresses of `type: Hostname`, the `routability` value is expected to apply to any addresses the hostname resolves to.
 That is, a `type: Hostname` address with `routability: Cluster` carries the same reachability expectations as a `type: IPAddress` with `routability: Cluster`.
 Operators are responsible for ensuring that the hostname's resolution is consistent with the declared scope.